syncfusion-content/maui-docs/MAUI/ImageEditor/zooming.md

 documentation: ug
 ---

-# .NET MAUI Image Editor (SfImageEditor) Image Zooming
+# The .NET MAUI Image Editor (SfImageEditor) Image Zooming

 The image editor control in the .NET MAUI provides support for zooming and panning actions on an image.